 Today red-ribbon is a powerful symbol of AIDS awareness.
 Distressed by many of their colleagues with AIDS, a group of artists in New-York formed VisualAIDS.
 This collective would meet to discuss ways to increase AIDS-awareness.
 In 1991 US was engaged in first Gulf-war, and yellow-ribbon was a popular symbol for solidarity with US-armed forces.
 Marc Happel, a costume designer wondered if there should be a symbol for HIV-AIDS, as this struggle was no-less than a war.
 He suggested red-ribbon at a VisualAIDS meeting in 1991.
 Artists were encouraged to wear it at events.
 By 1992 the symbol had become global.

 United States issued first red-ribbon postage stamp in 1993.
 The symbol appeared in most HIV-AIDS postage stamps in subsequent years.
 This was also a time-period for some research advances.
-In 1991, we established that HIV-drug Zidovudine prevented transmission from mother to child.
+In 1991, we established that HIV-drug Zidovudineprevented transmission from mother to child.

 The peak

+Stamps from Paraguay (1995) and Bahamas (1995) show red-ribbons.
+Stamps from Paraguay have a slogan “Best prevention is information.”
+These stamps depict human figures, and symbol of “happy-blooddrop” and “unhappy-blood drops“.
+Happy blood drop is big and holds a “green paper“.
+It seems to have passed an AIDS screening-test.
 Stamps from Bahamas have a more alarming slogan “AIDS kills“.
 These stamps are more factual and depict HIV virus and laboratory personnel (with gloved hands).

 Shedding our taboos